civo/kubernetes-marketplace/tekton/post_install.md

                   servicePort: 8080
    ```

-This will open up http://eventlistenername.YOUR_CLUSTER_ID.k8s.civo.com to trigger the service.
-Ensure your event-listener has the necessary interceptor configuration in place to prevent unauthorized triggering of the pipeline.
+This will open up http://eventlistenername.DOMAIN_NAME to trigger the service.
+Ensure your eventlistener has the necessary interceptor configuration in place to prevent unauthorized triggering of the pipeline.